muratk5n/thirdwave/en/README.md

 ---

-"Former student activist Gabriel Boric becomes Chile's youngest president Leftist lawmaker Gabriel Boric defeated right-wing candidate Jose Antonio Kast in Chile's presidential runoff on Sunday.
-The 35-year-old, who rose to prominence leading protests in 2011 demanding better education, will be the nation's youngest leader, Reuters reported.
+"Former student activist Gabriel Boric becomes Chile's youngest president.
+Leftist lawmaker Gabriel Boric defeated right-wing candidate Jose Antonio Kast in Chile's presidential runoff on Sunday...
 Boric has promised to address economic inequality, raise taxes on the rich and boost green investments, according to the BBC"

 ## For Members